 Step 2: Identify the error

-Once you have your reports, document exactly what is inaccurate and gather any supporting evidence you have.
+Document exactly what is inaccurate and gather any supporting evidence you have.

 Step 3: File the dispute

-Alternatively, tools like Kikoff can help you generate dispute letters and submit them electronically to TransUnion or by mail to Equifax and Experian, making the process much simpler.
+You can dispute directly with the bureau online, by phone, or by mail.
+Each bureau has its own online dispute portal.
+Alternatively, tools like Kikoff can help you generate dispute letters and submit them electronically to TransUnion or by mail to Equifax and Experian.

 Step 4: Wait for the investigation